Paternity Mediator in Tampa

 Mediation Of Child Custody For Unmarried Parents

 Maybe you were together a while but never “tied the knot.”
 Or perhaps you had a brief relationship that resulted in a pregnancy.
-Whether you have lots of history or hardly know each other, disputes involving paternity, parenting time and financial support can be awkward and complicated for parents who were not married.
+Whether you have lots of history or hardly know each other, disputes involving paternity, parenting time and financial support can be awkward and complicated for parents who are not married.

 Emotions may be at an all-time high and trust levels at an all-time low, but going to court will only make matters worse.
-Attorney mediator Beth G. Reineke helps unwed parents resolve custody-related matters without resorting to litigation.
+Attorney mediator Beth Reineke helps unwed parents resolve custody-related matters without resorting to litigation.
 We will help you understand the rights and obligations of each parent under Florida law and then work out practical co-parenting arrangements.

 If the parents are not married when the child is born, it may be necessary to legally establish paternity (parentage) through genetic testing.
 Once a DNA test confirms paternity, that man is considered the legal father.
 This triggers parental obligations, parental rights and — in many cases — intense conflicts.

 What Types of Parental Rights in FL can be Handled Through Mediation?

 Through mediation, Reineke Mediations has helped parents find reasonable solutions to paternity disputes:

 - Time sharing — Under Florida law, both parents have equal standing as parents, even if the mother has been the sole caregiver.
 An unwed father has a right to parenting time (visitation) or shared custody, even if the mother objects.

 - Parenting plans — The court requires a detailed schedule that spells out overnights, vacations, holidays, and other co-parenting matters.

 - Shared parental responsibility — Both parents are entitled to a say in decisions about education, health care and religious practices, and both parents are entitled to regular contact with and communication regarding the child.
 See Shared Parenting – A Single Parent’s Bill of Rights.